 6: Post processing the resultsPost processing is performed automatically after each measurement or manually by pressing the Post-process button in the 'Results' section.
 Whenever the plugin is postprocessing, its state will be POSTPROCESSING and the corresponding LED in the 'Results' section will shine.
 The post-processing steps can calculate:

 - Coarse Linear Impulse Response Duration

 The algorithms supply the best results only if the background noise floor level in the Energy Decay curve is at least 10 dB below the lower limit of the regression line calculation.
-If this is true, the Noise Floor led will shine green.
+If this is true, the relevant Noise Floor LED will shine.
 In order to improve the Signal To Noise ratio, it can be advised to:

 - Make sure there is not unwanted clipping or distortion, as distortion products inflate the background noise assessment.